zanesterling/rts/LOG.md

 I should cut that from the MVP and instead try to make something normal that's FUN.

+---

+I added sdl2::ttf as a dependency, so you have to also `apt install libsdl2-ttf-dev`.

 ## 2024-02-24
 What shall I do this morning?
 I think I'll try adding a simple, sub-optimal form of pathfinding.
 I can improve on it in future steps, but it should get a